igorcasmarques/igorcasmarques.github.io/my-story/11-more-successes.md

 ### Cruise

-Somehow, my father found a very good deal on a cruise from Florida to The Bahamas in August, and offered to give us three cruise tickets if we took care of the airfare.
-We accepted his gift, got a direct a flight from Buffalo to Fort Lauderdale, and set up a base in Boca Ratón.
+Somehow, my father found a very good deal on a cruise from Florida to The Bahamas in August, and offered to give us three cruise tickets if we took care of the airfares.
+We'd been holding on to a voucher from JetBlue that we got after we volunteered to opt out of an overbooked flight, so flying would also be free for us.

+We accepted my father's gift, took a direct flight from Buffalo to Fort Lauderdale, and set up a base in Boca Ratón.

 Before the cruise departed, we spent several days exploring southern Florida, from Cape Canaveral to Key West.
 My favourite part of this leg of the trip was visiting NASA's [Kennedy Space Center](https://www.kennedyspacecenter.com/), where we watched a live launch.
-It was hot, humid, and Samuel cried when the people around us started yelling the countdown, but it didn't matter; watching the rocket go into space awed me.
+It was hot, humid, and Samuel cried when everyone started yelling the countdown, but it didn't matter; watching the rocket go into space awed us.

-Our cruise was very nice, too, but it didn't satisfy me the way I thought it would.
+Our cruise was very nice, too, but I wasn't able to relax as much as I thought I would.
 On the one hand, it was great to unplug from all responsibilities, loaf around, go for a swim, eat heaps of delicious food, visit paradisiacal islands.
 This part I really liked.

+(Incidentally, Samuel slept through the night for the first time EVER during this cruise.
+What a random place for this milestone.)

 However, I felt morally ambivalent about the whole thing.
 The cruise ship was literally a giant floating casino, and being there felt wasteful and environmentally irresponsible.
 I also didn't like the lazy and gluttonous person I became there.